-- (a) means residential premises that are situated outside - (i) a townsite within the meaning in section 26(1) of the Land Administration Act 1997; and
+- (a) means residential premises that are situated outside - (i) a townsite within the meaning in section 26(1) of the Land Administration Act 1997; and the employer must, so far as is practicable, maintain the premises so that the employee occupying the premises is not exposed to hazards at the premises.

-(ii) the metropolitan region as defined in the Planning and Development Act 2005;
+(ii) the metropolitan region as defined in section 6 of the Metropolitan Region Town Planning Scheme Act 1959;

-(b) includes land and outbuildings that are intended to be used in connection with the occupation of the premises.

-(2) Where -

-- (a) an employee occupies residential premises that are owned by or under the control of the employee's employer; and - (b) the occupancy is necessary for the purposes of the employment because other accommodation is not reasonably available in the area concerned, the employer must, so far as is practicable, maintain the premises so that the employee occupying the premises is not exposed to hazards at the premises.
+- (b) includes land and outbuildings that are intended to be used in connection with the occupation of the premises. - (2) Where - (a) an employee occupies residential premises that are owned by or under the control of the employee's employer; and - (b) the occupancy is necessary for the purposes of the employment because other accommodation is not reasonably available in the area concerned,